 Objective

-Our objective in relation to winter service is the reduction as far as possible of the effects of adverse weather.
-To provide travelling conditions as safe as is reasonably possible having regard to financial constraints.
+Our objective in relation to winter service is the reduction, as far as possible, of the effects of adverse weather and to provide travelling conditions as safe as is reasonably possible with regard to financial constraints.

-In order to achieve this objective it is recognised that a priority treatment system is required which will concentrate on the more important routes and then be extended to the less important routes when resources become available.
+To achieve this, a priority treatment system is required.
+This will concentrate on the more important routes and then be extended to the less important routes when resources become available.

 The winter service essentially comprises the following types of treatment: